explorer436/explorer-git-repo/quotes.md

 ---------------------------------------------------------------------------------

-“Men are more ready to repay an injury than a benefit, because gratitude is a burden and revenge a pleasure.”
-— Tacitus, C. (A.D.
-55-120)

 "Everything in seduction however, depends on suggestion.
 You cannot announce your intentions or reveal them directly in words."

-"To have ultimate victory, you must be ruthless." - Napolean Bonaparte 1769-1821

-"Do not commit yourself to anybody or anything, for that is to be a slave, a slave to every man...
-Above all, keep yourself free of commitments and obligations - they are the device of another to get you into his power..." - Baltasar Gracián (1601-1658)

 "When the great lord passes, the wise peasant bows deeply and silently farts." - Ethiopian Proverb